IT-JONCTION/blackfire-labeler/README.md

    Add the following line to your `php.ini` file to ensure the project is auto-prepended:

+```ini
+auto_prepend_file = /usr/local/blackfire-labeler/src/ItJonction/BlackfireLabeler/BlackfireLabelerController.php
+```

+This setup ensures that the Blackfire labeling and Redis logging tasks are automatically executed at the start of each request, before any other PHP scripts run.

+## Contributing

+Contributions to this repository are welcome.
+Please fork the repository and create a pull request for any feature enhancements or bug fixes.
+Ensure that your code adheres to the project's coding standards and includes appropriate tests.

+## Running local tests
 If you want to run the tests locally, make sure you have a Redis instance running.
 You can either install Redis directly on your machine or use Docker.
 For simplicity, we have assumed that you have Redis and PHP 8.2 installed.
 Feel free to create an issue requesting docker, or better still add a PR.

 - **Using Local Redis Installation**:
    1. Start your local Redis server:
       ```bash
       redis-server
       ```
    2. Run PHPUnit tests:
       ```bash
       ./vendor/bin/phpunit --configuration phpunit.xml
       ```

-## Usage

-### Configuring the Auto Prepend File

-To enable Blackfire profiling and Redis data management for your PHP application, you need to reference the `BlackfireLabelerController.php` file in the `auto_prepend_file` directive of your `php.ini` configuration.

-Add the following line to your live `php.ini` file:

-```ini
-auto_prepend_file = /usr/local/blackfire-labeler/src/ItJonction/BlackfireLabeler/BlackfireLabelerController.php
-```

-This setup ensures that the Blackfire labeling and Redis logging tasks are automatically executed at the start of each request, before any other PHP scripts run.

-## Customizing Redis Configuration

-- The `redisValues.php` file contains all the necessary configuration values for connecting to your Redis instance.
-This includes options for the host, port, authentication, and database selection.
-Remember to update this file according to your environment.

-## Logging and Profiling

-- **BlackfireLabeler** offers methods for:
-  - Generating unique request hashes.
-  - Logging request details and included files to Redis.
-  - Setting transaction names for Blackfire profiling.
-  - Archiving and managing logs.

-## Contributing

-Contributions to this repository are welcome.
-Please fork the repository and create a pull request for any feature enhancements or bug fixes.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

 ## License